SeventhFret/hand-gestures/README.md

 Technologies that have been used in project

 ### Hardware
+In hardware part, I've used ArduinoIDE to program microcontroller to create IP-Webcam server on motherboard to continuously transfer video stream.
 + Freenove ESP32-WROVER-Cam board
 + Omni Vision 2640 Camera module
 ### Software